ParkAvenueSoftwareAndArt/public_notebooks/README.md

   * Provide apdaptor interface
   * Provide mechanism to add new statement types and apdaptor interface
   * Provide adaptor implemtations for different statement types

-  examples of statement processing tasks

-     * parse statements into required columns -- rename columns etc...
+    * parse statements into required columns. rename columns etc...
     * parse transaction descriptions or transaction category into 'AutoCategory' column

 Jupyter code:
   With 12+ months of data